wechuli/ai_with_azure/machine_learning_introduction/notes.md

 ## Data wrangling

 Data wrangling is the process of cleaning and transforming data to make it more appropriate for data analysis.
 The process generally follows these main steps:

 - Explore the raw data and check the general quality of the dataset.
 - Transform the raw data, by restructuring, normalizing, and cleaning the data.
 For example, this could involve handling missing values and detecting errors.
 - Validate and publish the data

 Data wrangling is an iterative process where you do some data transformation then check the results and come back to the process to make improvements.

+## Managing Data

+Azure Machine Learning has two data management tools that we need to consider: Datastores and datasets.

+- **Datastores** offers a layer of abstraction over the supported Azure storage services.
+They store all the information needed to connect to a particular storage service.
+Datastores provide an access mechanism that is independent of the computer resource that is used to drive a machine learning process.
+- **Datasets** are resources for exploring, transforming, and managing data in Azure ML.
+A dataset is essentially a reference that points to the data in storage.
+It is used to get specific data files in the datastores.

+### The Data Access Workflow

+The steps of the data access workflow are:

+1.  **Create a datastore** so that you can access storage services in Azure
+2.  **Create a dataset**, which you will subsequently use for model training in your machine learning experiment.
+3.  **Create a dataset monitor** to detect issues in the data, such as data drift

+Over time, the input data that you are feeding into your model is likely to change- and this is what is meant by data drift.
+You can set up dataset monitors to detect data drift and other issues in your data.
+When data drift is detected, you can have the system automatically update the input dataset so that you can retain the model and maintain its accuracy.

+### Key points about datasets

+- They are used to interact with your data in the datastore and to package data into consumable objects.
+- They can be created from local files, public URLs, Azure Open Datasets, and files uploaded to the datastores
+- They are not copies of the data but references that point to the original data.
+This means that no extra storage cost is incurred when you create a new dataset.
+- Once a dataset is registered in Azure ML workspace, you can share it and reuse it across various other experiments without data ingestion complexities.

+You may want to version your data when:

+- New data is available for retraining
+- When you are applying different approaches to data preparation or feature engineering.

+Keep in mind that there are two dataset types supported in Azure ML Workspace:

+- The **Tabular Dataset**, which represents data in a tabular format created by parsing the provided file or list of files.
+- The **Web URL(File Dataset)**, which references single or multiple files in datastores or from public URLs

+### Introducing Features

+Columns in a table can be referred to as **features**.
+Feature engineering is an important part of data preparation.
+In many cases, the set of initial features in the data is not enough to produce high quality trained machine learning models.
+You can use **feature engineering** to derive new features based on the values of existing features.
+This process can be as simple as applying a mathematical function to a feature or it can be as complex as training a separate machine leaning model to create values for new features.

+Once you have the features, another important task is selecting the features that are most important or most relevant.
+This process is called **feature selection**.

+Many machine learning algorithms cannot accommodate a large number of features, so it is often necessary to do **dimensionality reduction** to decrease the number of features.

+Classical ML is much more reliant on Feature Engineering than Deep Learning.
+Deep Learning can be used for implementation of certain Feature Engineering processes like embedding.

+#### Common Feature Engineering Tasks

+- Aggregation - sum, mean, average
+- Part-of
+- Binning
+- Flagging
+- Frequency-based
+- Embedding (Feature Learning)
+- Deriving by example

+#### Summary of feature engineering approaches by data type

+Some of the most widely used types of data used in Machine Learning are numbers, text, and image.

+- Numerical data comes usually in tabular format and is subject to "classical" feature engineering tasks
+- Text is, by nature, not really suitable for numerical processing - needs to be translated.
+- Image has the same problem, RGB(or other equivalent) needs to be translated.

+### Feature Selection

+There are mainly two reasons for feature selection.
+Some features might be highly irrelevant or redundant.
+So it's better to remove these features to simplify the sitution and improve performance.
+Additionally, it may seem like engineering more features is always a good thing, but as we mentioned earlier, many machine learning algorithms suffer from the curse of dimensionality—that is, they do not perform well when given a large number of variables or features.

+We can improve the situation of having too many features through dimensionality reduction.

+Commonly used techniques are:

+- PCA (Principal Component Analysis)
+- t-SNE(t-Distributed Stochastic Neighboring Entities)
+- Feature embedding

+Azure ML prebuilt modules:

+- Filter-based features selection: identify columns in the input dataset that have the greatest predictive power
+- Permutation feature importance: determined the best features to use by computing the feature importance scores